open-crypto-broker/crypto-broker-platform-mesh/README.md

-# Platform-Mesh
+# crypto-broker-platform-mesh
-Backlog for the integration of the crypto broker to the platform mesh
+Code for the integration of the crypto broker to the platform mesh.